-At the start of the sophomore year, eight BMCC students will enter the GUIDE program as GUIDE Finalists.
+At the start of the sophomore year, up to eight BMCC students will enter the GUIDE program as GUIDE Finalists.
 Each finalist will enroll in one NYU Gallatin course focused on social justice during the Fall semester.

 A strong component of Gallatin’s curriculum is the study of social justice, which is understood broadly to include a variety of fields and approaches, including but not limited to: social movements, law and governance, urban democracy, economics, identity formation, political literature and art, arts activism, and environmental concerns.